Maybe a message, maybe not…. ;)

 Ten years ago I couldn’t have written the words without my hands shaking and ten years on I’d be dead anyway.
 A flexible cystoscopy may not be everyone’s idea of fun but it certainly proves to me that I’m alive, I’m feeling things, and everything is truly in working order :D

 Cya, keep(ing) it fun and still wearing that badge?
-Not under these circumstances.
+That, and a large smile.